Iceberg connector#

 ORDER BY committed_at DESC

-The connector supports replacing a table as an atomic operation.
-Atomic table replacement creates a new snapshot with the new table definition (see CREATE TABLE and CREATE TABLE AS), but keeps table history.
+The connector supports replacing an existing table, as an atomic operation.
+Atomic table replacement creates a new snapshot with the new table definition as part of the table history.

 WITH (sorted_by = ARRAY['a'])